ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

   - Supporting easier parsing and usage of blocks
   - Improving separation of block execution with block definition
   - Unifying state definitions
-- Introduced support to send custom X-chain assets to the P-chain
+- Introduced support to send custom X-chain assets to the P-chain to be activated in a future upgrade
-- Introduced support to use custom assets on the P-chain
+- Introduced support to use custom assets on the P-chain to be activated in a future upgrade
 - Added VMs README to begin fully documenting plugin invariants
 - Added various comments around expected usages of VM tools